nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.1.
 What is NGINX Amplify?

-NGINX Amplify is a tool designed to monitor and optimize application delivery infrastructures.
+NGINX Amplify is a tool designed to monitor and optimize application delivery infrastructure.
 With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling modern web applications.

 You can use NGINX Amplify to do the following: